-Currently I run FANDCO, a studio which specialises in interactive and educational projects.
+Currently I run FANDCO, a studio which specialises in creative technology and educational projects.
 From 2013-2020 I was Professor of Digital Arts at the University of the Arts London where I created and delivered the ModUAL programme.
 My most recent musical release was The Lasters, an epic science-fiction concept album, in 2019.

-As half of the band Lemon Jelly I have been Mercury and Brit nominated, sold over half a million albums, headlined stages at almost every major UK music festival (Glastonbury, Bestival, Big Chill, Reading, Leeds, T in the Park etc.) and made three albums I’m very proud of.
-I was also founder and director of ground-breaking London digital design agency Airside with Nat Hunter and Alex Maclean which won and was nominated for two BAFTAs, nine D&ADs, four Design Week Awards including Best In Show, a Webby and a bunch of others I can’t remember.
+As half of the band Lemon Jelly with Nick Franglen I have been Mercury and Brit nominated, sold over half a million albums, headlined stages at almost every major UK music festival (Glastonbury, Bestival, Big Chill, Reading, Leeds, T in the Park etc.) and made three albums that I’m very proud of.
+I was also founder and director of ground-breaking London digital design agency Airside with Nat Hunter and Alex Maclean, which won and was nominated for two BAFTAs, nine D&ADs, four Design Week Awards including Best In Show, a Webby and a bunch of others I can’t remember.
 We ran for fourteen years and closed on a high in early 2012.
-The Gestalten book “Airside By Airside” (2010) tells our story; it was a lot of fun.
+The Gestalten book “Airside By Airside” (2010) tells our story: it was a lot of fun.